-How high are federal income taxes in Canada?
+How high is federal income tax in Canada?

 While the tax rates in Canada may appear high, it’s important for taxpayers to consider the benefits and services provided by the government.
 These services are funded through tax revenue, allowing Canadians to benefit from a range of social safety nets and public goods.
-Here’s a detailed synopsis of the different kinds of taxes in Canada:
+Here’s a synopsis of the different kinds of Canadian taxes:

 Income taxes: The federal income tax rates, combined with provincial or territorial tax rates, can result in a higher overall tax burden for higher-income individuals.
 The top combined federal and provincial tax rates can range from approximately 20 to 50 percent for those in the highest income brackets, depending on provincial income taxes in the province or territory.

-Sales taxes: In addition to income taxes, Canadians also pay sales taxes on goods and services.
+Sales taxes: In addition to income taxes, the federal government and some provinces levy sales taxes on goods and services.
 The most common sales tax is the Goods and Services Tax (GST), which has a current rate of 5 percent nationwide.
-Some provinces have harmonized their provincial sales tax with the GST to create a harmonized sales tax (HST).
+Some provinces have harmonized their provincial sales tax with the GST to create a Harmonized Sales Tax (HST).
 The HST rates vary among provinces and can range from approximately 13 percent to 15 percent.